Accelerate DevOps with Automated Testing

 By Sakshi Pandey, Community Contributor -

 DevOps is an amalgamation of various tools, working methodologies, and practices designed to enhance the efficiency of the software development lifecycle.
-Continuous integration/continuous delivery is one of the central practices of DevOps.
-This method was developed to improve the ability of business to quickly develop and deliver software without compromising quality.

-How is DevOps Automation Helpful?
+Why is DevOps Automation needed?

 Automation acts as a support to reinforce all other DevOps methodologies and allows for teams to automate any tedious manual routine or repetitive tasks.
 This allows teams to refocus their energy on other aspects such as improving designs, planning new features, and carrying out better collaboration.